-Paragraph (3) also imposes a requirement that the trier of fact find that the goals of punishment and deterrence would be served by imposing an award of punitive damages on the defendant.
-This requirement emphasizes the point that a claimant has no right under common law to punitive damages even if the trier of fact were to find in favor of the claimant on the elements embodied under paragraphs (1) and (2).
+Subsection (b)(3) also imposes a requirement that the trier of fact find that the goals of punishment and deterrence would be served by imposing an award of punitive damages on the defendant.
+This requirement emphasizes the point that a claimant has no right under common law to punitive damages even if the trier of fact were to find in favor of the claimant on the elements embodied under subsections (b)(1) and (2).
 The decision regarding the issue of whether punitive damages should be awarded is solely within the discretion of the trier of fact, unless there is a statutory basis providing otherwise.

-The injury that is referred to in paragraph (2) may be that suffered by the claimant alone or may include injury that is also caused to others, whether or not they are claimants in the case subjudice.
-For example, if an insurer is shown to have engaged in a pattern or practice of defrauding insureds of a relatively small amount of money in each of a number of claims but the aggregate of these amounts is large, the jury is entitled to consider the aggregate harm in deciding whether punitive damages should be awarded to any particular claimant that brought the action, even if the harm to the claimant is rather small.
-Thus, a jury could conclude that punitive damages should be assessed because the insurer knew that it was causing harm, the insurer acted with a bad motive, and it would serve one or more of the purposes of punitive damages to impose such a sanction on the insurer.
-Since the award is to punish or deter, and not to compensate the claimant, it matters not that the claimant receives an award that is far in excess of the actual injury.
-However, there may be a problem of an unfairly duplicative award if another claimant subsequently seeks a punitive award against the defendant based on the same act or course of conduct that gave rise to the first award.
-The problem of unfairly duplicative awards is addressed in Section 10.
+The harm that is the object of the intent referred to in subsection (b)(1) and (2) may be that suffered by the claimant alone or may include harm that is also caused to others whether or not they are claimants in the case subjudice.
+For example, if an insurer is shown to have engaged in a pattern or practice of defrauding insureds of a relatively small amount of money in each of a number of claims but the aggregate of these amounts is large, the jury is entitled to consider the aggregate harm in deciding whether punitive damages should be awarded to those claimants that have brought the action, even if the harm to each claimant is rather small.
+Thus, a jury could conclude that punitive damages should be assessed because the insurer knew that it was causing harm under subsection (b)(1), the conduct was fraudulent under subsection (b)(2), and it would serve one or more of the purposes in subsection (b)(3) to impose such a sanction on the insurer.